paulbusse/Hamok/docs/deploy.md

 ## Step 7: Add entities

-Now is a good time to read the [manual](usage.md) and add a few entities.
+Now is a good time to read the [manual](usage.md) and configure a few entities.